limpkin/mooltipass/tools/hiddebug/README.md

 Mooltipass hid debug
 ====================

-Simple app to view the debug messages sent over usb hid
+Simple app for two way usb communication with the mooltipass over usb hid

+App will request the version on startup and send a ping msg every 10 seconds to the mooltipass

 Requirements
 ------------